gwenfuri2/SafePet/README.md

 # SafePet

-# 🐾 SafePet

-**SafePet** is a user-friendly web tool that helps pet owners quickly assess potential toxin ingestion risks based on species, weight, and known veterinary thresholds.
-Whether your dog got into the chocolate, your cat nibbled on some Tylenol, or your hamster chewed something suspicious—SafePet helps you figure out what to do next.
+**SafePet** is a simple tool for pet owners to better understand what happens when their pets get into something they shouldn’t.
+It’s designed to help you quickly check how serious a situation might be—based on your pet’s species, weight, and what they may have eaten.

+Right now, SafePet focuses on toxin lookups.
+You enter a few details about your pet and how much of a substance they may have ingested, and the app gives you an idea of the potential risk based on real veterinary thresholds.

 ---

-## 🚀 Features

-- 🐶 Multi-species support: Dog, Cat, Guinea Pig, Ferret, Hamster
-- ⚠️ Toxin ingestion calculator (mg/kg based risk levels)
-- 🧼 Clean, mobile-friendly interface
-- 💬 Human-centered explanations (not just medical jargon)
-- 🔬 Chemistry-backed, vet-informed guidance
+## What you can do with SafePet

+- Look up common toxins and substances
+- Enter your pet’s weight and species to get a personalized risk estimate
+- Get plain-language explanations of what the values mean
+- Know when it’s time to call your vet

+Supported species include: dogs, cats, guinea pigs, hamsters, and ferrets.

 ---

-## ✅ How It Works
+## How it works

-1. Choose your pet's species, weight, age, and sex
+1. Choose your pet's species, weight, and basic info
-2. Pick the toxin from an alphabetized list
+2. Select a toxin from the list
-3. Enter the estimated amount your pet ingested (in grams)
+3. Enter the estimated amount ingested
-4. Get immediate feedback on possible toxicity, what it means, and what to ask your vet
+4. Get a quick risk summary and suggestions on what to ask your vet

 ---

-## 👩‍⚕️ Why SafePet?

-Veterinary emergencies can be overwhelming. **SafePet** is designed to give pet parents a clearer sense of urgency—without replacing a vet visit.
-It bridges the gap between panic-Googling and professional care.
+## In progress

+This is an early version.
+Future updates will include:

+- Lab result explanations (like liver and kidney values)
+- Tracking for chronic health conditions
+- A print-friendly summary you can bring to the vet

 ---

-## 🛠 Tech Stack
+## Tech notes

-- HTML / CSS / JavaScript
-- Static JSON database for toxin thresholds
-- Designed for GitHub Pages (no backend needed)
+Built with HTML, CSS, and JavaScript.
+Toxin data is stored in a simple JSON file.
+You can run the whole thing locally or host it on GitHub Pages—no backend required.

 ---

-## 📄 License
+## License

-MIT License — free to use, modify, and share.
+MIT License.
+Free to use, adapt, and build on.

 ---

-## 🙌 Contributing

-Got ideas or want to add more toxins to the database?
-Open a pull request or start a discussion.
-Vet students, techs, and pet lovers welcome!

----

-## ✨ Live Demo

-**Coming soon!** You'll be able to try SafePet right in your browser—no downloads needed.

----

-## 💬 Contact

-Made with love (and a lot of coffee) by people who care about your pets.
-If you have suggestions or want to help out, reach out via gwenfuri2@outlook.com or open an issue.
+## Want to help?

+Feel free to open a pull request if you’d like to add more toxins or suggest features.
+This is a side project built out of love for animals (and maybe a bit of panic from past vet visits).